ShathaAlshalawi/Gallstone_project/README.md

 ---

+## Data Visualizations

+We created three types of visualizations to understand the dataset:

+1. **Scatter Plot (Age vs BMI):**
+   Shows the relationship between a patient’s age and BMI.
+Points are colored by Gallstone Status, helping us see if certain ages or BMI values are more likely to have gallstones.

+2. **Histograms (Numeric Attributes):**
+   Show the distribution of numeric data like Age, BMI, Cholesterol, and Glucose.
+These plots help identify which ranges of values are most common among patients.

+3. **Bar Plots (Categorical Attributes):**
+   Show counts for categories such as Gender, Comorbidity, and Gallstone Status.
+This makes it easy to compare groups and check for patterns, like whether more males or females have gallstones.

 ---

-# Visualizations & Data Overview

-We created charts to better understand our dataset:

-- **Age vs BMI Scatter Plot:** Shows how a patient’s age relates to their BMI, with colors indicating whether they have gallstones.
-This helps see if certain age or BMI ranges are more likely to have gallstones.

-- **Histograms:** These show how common different values are for Age, BMI, Cholesterol, and Glucose.
-For example, we can see which age group or BMI range most patients fall into.

-- **Bar Plots:** These show the number of patients by categories like Gender, Comorbidity, and Gallstone Status.
-It makes it easy to see patterns, like whether more males or females have gallstones.

 ### Class Distribution